 The Pirates House

 Established in 1753, The Pirate’s House is the oldest standing building in all of Georgia.
 Originally an inn for seafarers, today, it currently operates as a restaurant.
 Each room has its own character and stories.
-Visiting an authentic house of ill-repute maybe enough for your teen, however, the dining is pretty good too!
+Visiting an authentic house of ill-repute may be enough for older kids, however, the dining is pretty good too!
 While they have a full dinner menu, I recommend the lunch buffet, which features many of the same southern traditional foods.

 Mrs. Wilkes’ Dining Room

 Trust me, not everything I recommend will involve food.
-However, a growing teen does appreciate anywhere you can get all you can eat food.
+However, a growing teen does appreciate anywhere you can get all-you-can-eat food.
 Mrs. Wilkes’ Dining Room is no exception.
-Historical, delicious, and full of southern hospitality, add in a visit to Mrs. Wilkes’ Dining Room as one of your things to do with teens in Savannah.
+Historical, delicious, and full of southern hospitality, add in a visit to Mrs. Wilkes Dining Room as one of your things to do with teens in Savannah.
+Be sure to check out the gift shop for Mrs. Wilke’s own cookbooks.

 Come aboard the Trolley of the Doomed to explore the Ghosts & Gravestones tour of Savannah.
-This tour was a lot of fun, informative, and yes, ghostly.
+This guided tour by Old Savannah Trolley Tours was a lot of fun, informative, and yes, ghostly.
 Being a centuries-old city, it’s certainly filled with ghost stories.
 Whether you believe in ghosts or not, it’s great fun with a surprise at the end.
-Because of the nature of this tour, I wouldn’t recommend for younger children that are easily scared.
+Because of the nature of this tour, I wouldn’t recommend it for younger children that are easily scared.

 Walk the Waterfront

 Simply walking the waterfront can be an enjoyable experience for families with teenagers.
-We watched giant cargo ships glide through the Savannah River.
+It’s the perfect place to watch giant cargo ships glide through the Savannah River.
 We explored trinket shops, took pictures with historic markers and statues.
+Go one step further and take a Savannah riverboat cruise.

 Girl Scout House

 Even if you don’t have a current or former Girl Scout doesn’t mean you should skip the Girl Scout House.
-The birthplace of founder Juliette Gordon Low is filled with Savannah and Girl Scout history.
-Plus, its store is the only place you can buy cookies year round!
+The founder Juliette Gordon Low birthplace is filled with Savannah and Girl Scouts’ history.
+Plus, its store is a great place you can buy cookies year-round!
+(And the only place you’ll find them year round.)

 Forsyth Park and Garden Squares

-At the center of Savannah lies a great park filled with lots of green space.
+At the center of Savannah’s historic district lies a great park filled with lots of green space.
 Additionally, there’s an arboretum filled with a variety of trees.
-Also, the whole city is filled with block squares filled with greenery, historical statues.
+Also, the whole city is filled with cobblestone streets, block squares filled with greenery, and historical statues.
 It makes Savannah a very walkable and educational city.
+We enjoyed viewing the many historic homes located in Forsyth Park.

 The cemeteries in Savannah are legendary.
 Midnight in the Garden of Good and Evil, features some of the Savannah landscape and cemeteries, reading like a suspense novel.
-In fact, it is a non-fiction book The Bonaventure cemetery is featured on the cover.
+In fact, it is a non-fiction book The Bonaventure Cemetery is featured on the cover.
 Colonial Park Cemetery is home to a few more historical figures and a few ghost stories.
+In addition to being one of the city’s historic sites, did you know that Savannah’s history is more than just the Civil War?
+I learned it played a big part in the American Revolution as well.

 Leopold’s Ice Cream

 We all scream for Ice Cream, right?
 Leopold’s Ice Cream is a Savannah tradition since 1919.
 Now run by Stratton Leopold, the youngest son, whose full-time job is a Hollywood producer.
-Leopold’s is now home to many Hollywood memorabilia, in addition to tasty ice cream.
+Leopold’s Ice Cream is now home to many Hollywood memorabilia, in addition to tasty ice cream.
 If you’re a fan of Girl Scout Cookies, I recommend the Samoa Sundae!
+It’s definitely one of the best things on the menu.

 I promised I’d let you in on what else Oglethorpe prohibited in the founding of Savannah.
 On the trolley tour, we learned that General Oglethorpe banned Catholics, lawyers, liquor, and slavery.
 Unfortunately for him, none of those lasted.
 But it was a fun fact we learned.